Blacktown City Council

 Blacktown City Council is a local government area in Western Sydney, situated on the Cumberland Plain, approximately 35 km west of the Sydney central business district, in the state of New South Wales, Australia.
-Established in 1906 as the Blacktown Shire and becoming the Municipality of Blacktown in 1961 before gaining city status in 1979, the City occupies an area of 246.9 km2 and has a population of 366,534, making it the second most populous local government area in Sydney.
+Established in 1906 as the Blacktown Shire and becoming the Municipality of Blacktown in 1961 before gaining city status in 1979, the City occupies an area of 246.9 km2 and has a population of 410,419, making it the most populous local government area in Sydney.
+It is a member council of the Hawkesbury River County Council.

-The Mayor of the Blacktown City Council is Cr.
-Tony Bleasdale, OAM, a member of the Australian Labor Party, who was elected on 9 October 2019 following the resignation of Stephen Bali, MP.
+The Mayor of Blacktown City Council is Councillor Michael Bunting following the death of then-mayor Tony Bleasdale OAM, a member of the Australian Labor Party who died 3 May 2024.

-Suburbs and localities of the City of Blacktown
+Suburbs and localities in the local government area

 These are the suburbs and localities in the local government area:

 History

 The first road from Prospect to Richmond became known as the "Black Town Road" and in 1860 the Railway Department gave the name of "Black Town Road Station" to the railway station at the junction of the railway and the Black Town Road, with the name shortening to "Blacktown" by 1862.
 The Blacktown area was first incorporated on 6 March 1906 as the "Shire of Blacktown" alongside 132 other new shires across the state as a result of the passing of the Local Government (Shires) Act, 1905.
 The first five-member temporary council was appointed on 15 May 1906 and first met on 20 June in the Rooty Hill School of Arts.
 The Blacktown Shire became the "Municipality of Blacktown" on 17 June 1961 and was granted city status on 9 March 1979, becoming the "City of Blacktown".